rstudio/rstudio-conf-2022-program/lightning-talks/webr-r-compiled-for-webassembly.md

 talk_id: 22027
 talk_slug: webr-r-compiled-for-webassembly
 talk_type: lightning
+talk_tags: [programming,interop,tool]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: WebR: R compiled for WebAssembly and running in the browser
+talk_title: "WebR: R compiled for WebAssembly and running in the browser"
 # A short version of the title, suitable for small displays
 talk_title_short: WebR
 # A link to your talk's materials, when ready